Existential nihilism: History

 But the life of a man is of no greater importance to the universe than that of an oyster.

 Arthur Schopenhauer, Søren Kierkegaard and Friedrich Nietzsche further expanded on these ideas, and Nietzsche, particularly, has become a major figure in existential nihilism.
 With Kierkegaard, the concept of absurdism was developed, which explains the concept of humans trying to find meaning in a meaningless world.
+Samuel Johnson's poem The Vanity of Human Wishes also explores the futility of all endeavours.

 The atheistic existentialist movement spread in 1940s France.
 Jean-Paul Sartre's Being and Nothingness and Albert Camus' The Myth of Sisyphus discussed the topic.
 Sartre and Camus expanded on the topic of absurdism.
 Camus wrote further works, such as The Stranger, Caligula, The Plague, The Fall and The Rebel.
 Other figures include Martin Heidegger and Jacques Derrida.
 In addition, Ernest Becker's Pulitzer Prize-winning life's work The Denial of Death is a collection of thoughts on existential nihilism.

 The common thread in the literature of the existentialists is coping with the emotional anguish arising from our confrontation with nothingness, and they expended great energy responding to the question of whether surviving it was possible.
 Their answer was a qualified "Yes," advocating a formula of passionate commitment and impassive stoicism.